mminges/tanzu-configs/azure/tmc-sm/README.md

 For automation purposes (scripting or terraform) we are gonna create a Service Principal in Azure for our subscription

+> NOTE: Service Principal names must be unique within the tenant

 ```bash
 SUBSCRIPTION_ID=$(az account show | jq -r '.id')
 az ad sp create-for-rbac --name="tmc-sm" --role="Owner" --scopes="/subscriptions/$SUBSCRIPTION_ID"